Isometries of infinite dimensional Hilbert geometries: Introduction

 where

 is the {\em cross-ratio}, and $\delta_H(x,x)=0$ for all $x\in \Omega$.
 The metric space $(\Omega,\delta_H)$ is usually called the {\em Hilbert geometry on $\Omega$}.
-In particular, the open unit ball in an infinite dimensional separable Hilbert space equipped with $\frac{1}{2}\delta_H$, is precisely Klein's model of the infinite dimensional hyperbolic space $\bf{H}^\infty$ studied in \cite{BIM}.
+In particular, the open unit ball in an infinite dimensional Hilbert space equipped with $\frac{1}{2}\delta_H$, is precisely Klein's model of the infinite dimensional hyperbolic space.
 A recent extensive overview of the theory of Hilbert geometries can be found in \cite{Handb}.

+The isometries between finite dimensional Hilbert geometries are well understood.
+They have been studied intensively in the past decade by Bosch\'{e} \cite{Bo}, de la Harpe \cite{dlH}, Lemmens and Walsh \cite{LW}, Matveev and Troyanov \cite{MT}, Speer \cite{Sp}, and Walsh \cite{W2}.
+The purpose of this paper is to analyse the isometries of infinite dimensional geometries on strictly convex domains and infinite dimensional simplices.
+To date there are only a few works on infinite dimensional Hilbert geometries.
+We should mention the work \cite{Mol1} by Moln\'ar in which the group of Hilbert's metric isometries on the projective domain of the cone of positive self-adjoint operators on a complex Hilbert space is determined, and \cite{BIM, MP} in which the isometries of infinite dimensional hyperbolic space are studied.

 It is well known that Hilbert's metric has important applications in the analysis of linear, and nonlinear, operators on cones both in finite and infinite dimensions, see \cite{LNBook,LNSurv,NMem}.
 In mathematical analysis one often works with Birkhoff's version of Hilbert's metric, which provides a slightly more general set up than the one outlined above.
-Suppose $\Omega$ is a convex and bounded subset in a normed space $Y$.
-Let $X := Y \oplus \R$ and $\phi \colon X \to \R$ be given by $\phi(x, \lambda) := \lambda$.
-Then we can define the cone

-where we can recover $\Omega$ as the cross section $\Sigma_\phi := \{ x \in C_\Omega^\circ \colon \phi(x) = 1 \}$.
-The advantage of using cones is that Hilbert's metric can be defined in terms of the partial order induced by the cone (Birkhoff's version), and so we can use methods from the theory of partially ordered vector spaces.
+Birkhoff's version of Hilbert's metric, denoted $d_H$, is a metric on the set of rays in the interior, $C^\circ$, of a closed cone $C$ in a normed space $X$.
+If there exists a linear functional $\phi$ on $X$ with $\phi(x)>0$ for all $x\in C\setminus\{0\}$, then $\delta_H$ and $d_H$ coincide on $\Sigma_\phi=\{x\in C^\circ\colon \phi(x)>0\}$, see for example \cite[Theorem 2.1.2]{LNBook}.
+In general, however, there may not exists such a linear functional, see Remark 2.3 for more details, and in this respect Birkhoff's version is more general.
+Another advantage of using cones is that Hilbert's metric can be expressed in terms of the partial order induced by the cone, and one can use ideas from the theory of partially ordered vector spaces.
+In this paper we will be mainly working with Birkhoff's version of Hilbert's metric.

-However, the assumption that $\Omega$ is bounded is an unnecessary restriction.
-Indeed, as an example one can consider the set

-which is unbounded in the space of continuous functions $C[0,1]$ with the supremum norm, but $\Omega$ does admit Hilbert's metric.
-In Section~\ref{sec:general_birkhoff_theory} we will discuss, beside the relevant definitions, the precise relation between Hilbert geometries and cones.
-In fact, we will show the following theorem. \begin{theorem} If $Y$ is a vector space and $\Omega \subset Y$ is a convex set on which $\delta_H$ is well defined, then there exists an order unit space $(X,C,u)$ and a strictly positive state $\phi$ on $X$ such that $\Omega$ is affinely isomorphic to $\Sigma_\phi$.